Photo series come in a variety of interesting styles. But why do photographers love them so much?

 It doesn’t have to be a daunting task that makes you feel flawed and incompetent.

 Make sure you take photos in peaceful, happy locations that make you feel safe.
-All of these positive emotions will enrich your photography experience and help you take amazing photos for your photo series.
+All of these positive emotions will enrich your photography experience.
+And this will help you create amazing photography for your photo series.

 Like children, pets grow up way too fast.
 If you love documenting tender moments, create a photo series inspired by your pet’s growth.